usnews/brightspot-cms/docs/documentation/new-page.md

 {% highlight css %}
 .layout-global {
-    display: grid;
+    display: -dari-grid;
-    grid-template: ".    header  .   "
+    -dari-grid-template: ".    header  .   "
                    "main  main   main"
                    ".    footer  .   ";

-    grid-definition-columns: 1fr 1140px 1fr;
+    -dari-grid-definition-columns: 1fr 1140px 1fr;
-    grid-definition-rows: 158px auto auto;
+    -dari-grid-definition-rows: 158px auto auto;

     margin-bottom: 10px;
 }
 {% endhighlight %}

-It is useful to look at a `grid-template` like a table.
+It is useful to look at a `-dari-grid-template` like a table.
 For this version there are three columns, and three rows.
 The header sits in the middle column, and the main area sits across all three.
 The footer, like the header, sits in the middle.
-The `grid-definition-columns` define the widths of each column, and the `grid-definition-rows` define the height.
+The `-dari-grid-definition-columns` define the widths of each column, and the `-dari-grid-definition-rows` define the height.

 ### Placing Content in the Grid